 Get Backblaze for free with every ExpressVPN purchase

 ExpressVPN, Tom’s Guide’s #1 VPN provider, is offering free unlimited cloud storage courtesy of Backblaze for a whole year with its annual subscription.
 Secure, business-grade online backup for everyone, no strings attached.View Deal

 What are the best cloud backup services?

-Based on our testing, our Editor's Choice among cloud-backup services is IDrive ($3.48 for the first year for Tom's Guide readers).
+Based on our cloud-backup testing, our Editor's Choice is IDrive ($3.48 for the first year for Tom's Guide readers).
 It backs up an unlimited number of PCs, Macs, smartphones and tablets for a reasonable price.
 IDrive is the best choice if you have multiple computers and phones, and it recently raised its already-generous storage caps to 10TB.

 Our value pick is Backblaze, which gives you unlimited storage for just $70 per year but backs up only one machine (and an external drive) per subscription.
 This is the best cloud backup service if you have a single Mac or PC and don't want to worry about the details.